 Chiles and Sherds

-Chiles and Sherds is one of two major fundraising events that FOA organizes each year as part of the Museum of New Mexico Foundation.
-Cost for the tours and lunch is $105 for FOA members and $115 for non-members.
-Money raised supports the education and research programs of the Office of Archaeological Studies of the Museum of New Mexico, New Mexico Department of Cultural Affairs.
+Chiles and Sherds is one of two major fundraising events that Friends of Archaeology organizes each year as part of the Museum of New Mexico Foundation.
+The cost for the tours (including a sack lunch) is $95 for FOA members and $105 for non-members.
+The money raised supports the education and research programs of the NM Office of Archaeological Studies.

 Each tour is 3 hours long (roughly 1.5 hours at the Rock Art and 1.5 hours at Pueblo).
 The hike through the rock art is strenuous, equivalent to climbing six flights of stairs.
 There is an optional 1 hour long very strenuous hike (equivalent to another 12 flights of stairs) to the "watch tower" following the main 3 hour tour.
 All hiking segments will be over uneven ground, with all of the normal risks of encountering dangerous plants and animals in the undeveloped back-country.